keptn-sandbox/klt-on-k3s-with-argocd/README.md

 # Automated Demo Installation

 ## 1. Pre-Requ Steps

+This automation works and was tested on Amazon Linux2 with installed curl and git

 Above steps can be mostly automated but you need to do this:
 **Do Step 2: Clone the Repo**
 ```